-Render any number of child items for each individual node in the a tree map and they are categorized them to form levels.
+Render any number of child items for each individual node in a TreeMap and they are categorized them to form levels.

 Categorize the nodes by customizing their colors based on the underlying values.